 Students are required to conduct an original scientific research project regarding the culture of sex and/or relationships on college campuses.
 The project involves identifying a focused research question and hypothesis, doing background literature research and organizing a well-thought-out paper.
 This paper is set in a scientific format with an introduction, literature review, and discussion and using primary peer-reviewed resources.
 The project involves several phases and components, briefly described below.
 Good writing requires revision and rewriting, which is the reason for multiple components.
-Writing credit registration requires all assignments listed below.
-For students in a non-WR section, only the Plagiarism exercise and the Citing and Referencing exercise are required/due.
+Writing credit requires all assignments listed below with word counts.